 - Work With Purpose—The best, most valuable work we can do comes from focusing on priorities, reducing waste of resources, providing helpful feedback, and collaborating with positive intentions.

-- Take Care—We strive to care for our team and our community through being considerate of the needs, goals, and boundaries of all, weaving empathy and service into every action and intention.
+- Take Care—We strive to care for our team and our community by being considerate of the needs, goals, and boundaries of all, weaving empathy and service into every action and intention.

 - Embrace the Process—Be curious.
 Question assumptions and explore opportunities.
 Learn from failure and admit mistakes.
 Reduce chaos.
 Promote sustainability.
 And find as much joy in the work as in the success.